 Detailed topographic information was not available at the time of this report.
-Based on elevations obtained from Google Earth, and visual observations made at the time of the subsurface investigation, the site topography slopes downward to the southeast at a gradient of $2\pm$ percent.
-There is approximately $20\pm$ feet of elevation differential between the across the northwest and southeast regions of the site.
+Based on elevations obtained from Google Earth and visual observations made at the time of the subsurface investigation, the site slopes gently to the east at a gradient of $2\frac{1}{2}$ percent.
+The slopes located along the property lines possess a 3h:1v slope face.
+The slope is approximately 3 to $8\pm$ feet higher than the surrounding topography.
+The slope that bisects the site is approximately $3\pm$ feet in height.